phrohdoh/libbig/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) list      List all entries in an archive search    Locate entries with names containing a string
+    help        Prints this message or the help of the given subcommand(s) list        List all entries in an archive search      Locate entries with names containing a string contains    Query an archive to determine if it contains an entry with a name
 ```

 To run `sagebig` from the `./cli-tools/sagebig` directory: